ai4accessibility/.github/profile/README.md

 ## Hi there 👋

+we are committed to accessibility.There are no limits to what people can achieve when technology reflects the diversity of everyone.

 🙋‍♀️ A short introduction - what is your organization all about?

 AI definitely make someone`s life much better than before.I got a disable father,after R&D in the AI field,I always wonder